stccenter/CloudClassification/README.md

 #### **1. Clone the repository**

 #### **2. Set up the virtual environment**
-1. Create a new folder and name it as cloudclassify.
+1. Create a new project folder and name it as per your wish.
+For example "cloudclassify".
 2. Copy cloud_subpixel.py from cloned repository and place it inside cloudclassify folder.
-3. In Visual Studio Code, go to Terminal and run the below in cmd terminal.
+3. In command prompt, go to cloudclassify folder and run the below command.
 This creates a virtual environment called "cloudclassify-venv"

             python -m venv cloudclassify-venv
-4. For Windows, run below line to activate the virtual environment
+4. In command prompt, run below line to activate the virtual environment

             cloudclassify-venv\Scripts\activate.bat
 #### **3. Install python packages**
+Copy requirements.txt file from cloned repository and place it inside cloudclassify folder.
 Use the following command to install all necessary packages at once:

             pip install -r requirements.txt